Leaky Gut Syndrome: What Science Says About Intestinal Permeability

 Key Takeaways

-• Science favors regulation and restoration over restriction
+• The science favors regulation and restoration over restriction and quick fixes.

 Scientific References